rahulshah17/Amazon_review_sentiment_analysis/README.md

 with the help of counter function i found out the name that is most common after knowing the most common user I checked if they have the maximum positive reviews and if so the result is being printed
 # Output:
-# Case 1: If Ratings is split only into Positive and Negative
+# Case 1: If Ratings are split only into Positive and Negative Sentiments
        rating>3 - Output=+1
        rating<3 - Output=-1
        Accuracy = 88.89%
        The Global Promoter is: Amazon Customer With highest number of positive reviews = 63514
-# Case 2: If Ratings is split into Positive,Negative and Neutral
+# Case 2: If Ratings are split into Positive,Negative and Neutral Sentiments
        rating>3 - Output=+1
        rating=3 - Output=0
        rating<3 - Output=-1